BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-un-manager.md

 **Jack Skeels:** I like to think it got better.
 How about you?

 **Bill Raymond:** Yeah, absolutely.
 I think we actually covered some more interesting areas and I appreciate that.
 But if you need to, if you would like to reach Jack Skeels, he just provided his LinkedIn and AgencyAgile links, and of course, I will make sure that those are on the https://agileinaction.com website.
-And wherever you're watching or reading this, just go into the comments, the show notes, and you'll see the links there as well.
+Or just go into the comments, the show notes, and you'll see the links there as well.
 Thank you once again, Jack Skeels.
 It was a great conversation.

 **Jack Skeels:** Thanks, Bill.
 A real pleasure.